 Born in the United States on a U.S. Air Force Base to an American father and British mother, Clyde and Wendy, Shields moved with his family to Great Britain as a child where he lived for 10 years.
 Understanding – and translating – the British political scene and the consequences of Brexit is a passion for Shields, as is helping to decode American politics for his British colleagues.

-Shields lives in Alexandria, Virginia, and is blessed with a son, Aidan.
+Shields lives in Alexandria, Virginia, with his wife Katie and his son Aidan.